awsdocs/aws-opsworks-user-guide/doc_source/workingstacks-commands.md

 Use the **Upgrade Operating System** command to upgrade instances to a new Amazon Linux version\.

 **Upgrade Operating System**
 \(Linux only\) Upgrades the instances' Amazon Linux operating systems to the latest version\.
-For more information, see [AWS OpsWorks Stacks Operating Systems](workinginstances-os.md)\.
+For more information, see [AWS OpsWorks Stacks operating systems](workinginstances-os.md)\.
 After running **Upgrade Operating System**, we recommend that you also run **Setup**\.
 This ensures that services are correctly restarted\.

 Stack commands have the following options, some of which appear only for certain commands\.